 The largest portion of your tax dollars will be going to support our roads.
 The Municipality was hit hard by the ice storm.
 By February 7, 2014, the Operations Department had we had already spent 59% of our 2014 Winter Control Budget.
 For comparison, during the same period in 2013, Operations had spent 31% of its budget.
 Taxpayers rely on our roads to get to and from home and work every day and to transport goods and services to and from Clarington.
 It is vital that we ensure our roads remain in good condition, and so I supported the allocation of $400,000.00 to maintaining and repairing roads.

 Seniors are the fastest growing demographic in Clarington.
-To address increased demand for services, the Clarington Older Adults will be opening a satellite office at the Courtice Community Complex.
-This office which will take pressure off the COAA’s Bowmanville location and will ensure that seniors across the Municipality have access to valuable resources, programming and social opportunities.
+To address increased demand for services, the Clarington Older Adults will be adding satellite programming at the Courtice Community Complex and the Newcastle Recreation Centre.
+This satellite programming will help take pressure off the COAA’s Bowmanville location and will ensure that seniors across the Municipality have access to valuable resources, programming and social opportunities.

 Celebrating our History